annasoleporta/STORM_release_analysis/README.md

 ## Cluster2_quantification.m
-*Cluster2_quantification.m* performs mean-shift clustering of XYT coordinates of **REFERENCE** and **FIDUCIAL** channels in order to roughly identify centers of valid particles and fiducial markers.
+*Cluster2_quantification.m* performs mean-shift clustering of XYT coordinates of **REFERENCE** and **FIDUCIAL** channels to roughly identify centers of valid particles and fiducial markers.
 Then, the localizations in **MAIN** channel within a defined distance from centers are stored.

 #### Inputs
 - Required input parameters: